-The Inducement Resolution declares the intent of the City of Albuquerque to consider issuance of industrial revenue bonds entitled "City of Albuquerque, New Mexico Industrial Revenue Bonds (El Encanto, Inc. Project), Tax-Exempt Series 2021".
+It allows for the issuance and sale of industrial revenue bonds in the maximum principal amount of \$10,000,000, entitled "City of Albuquerque, New Mexico Industrial Revenue Bonds (El Encanto, Inc. Project), Tax-Exempt Series 2021".

 3. Why is this project needed?